Accreditation

 - Maintain patient records as instructed.

-- Students will recognize setup discrepancies.
+- Recognize setup discrepancies.

-- Students will design a treatment plan under supervision.
+- Design a treatment plan under supervision.

 - Provide input for equipment and supply decisions.